BoronII/fraud-detection-pytorch-scikit-fastai/README.md

 ## Modelling approaches

 Details regarding each of the modelling approaches can be found in the notebooks.
-Where applicable, hyperparameters were tuned and the best model was selected.
+Where applicable, hyperparameters were tuned and the best model with respect to roc score was selected.
 The training scripts are contained in the main directory.

 # Baseline